 So why is client work in Qatar diminishing?

-“What we’re seeing at the moment is that is that the region is currently underpinned by the petrodollar, which is still very flat, and that has an impact on the fiscal budget of the regional government entities,” says Greaves.
+“What we’re seeing at the moment is that the region is currently underpinned by the petrodollar, which is still very flat, and that has an impact on the fiscal budget of the regional government entities,” says Greaves.
 “In turn that’s having an impact on prices, volume of business and big firms with big footprints are seeing their profitably levels being challenged.
 So we’re seeing a number of bigger firms closing their operation in the likes of Qatar and Abu Dhabi.”

 Firms that have departed from areas such as Qatar tend to then consolidate in areas such as Dubai and Saudi Arabia instead, choosing to service Qatari clients from those hubs.